Winter Char Dham in Uttarakhand

 Winter Char Dham of Uttarakhand

 The Uttarakhand tourism department has decided to continue the CharDham Yatra in the hills at the time of winters as well.
-As the Char Dhams sites are covered under the snow during winter, all the Char Dham deities are worshiped at their nearby wintery sojourns namely Ukhimath, Joshimath, Mukhba and Kharsali for the deities of Kedarnath, Badrinath, Gangotri and Yamunotri respectively.
+As the Char Dhams sites are covered under the snow during winter, all the Char Dham deities are worshiped at their nearby wintery sojourns namely Ukhimath, Joshimath (Pandukeshwar), Mukhba and Kharsali for the deities of Kedarnath, Badrinath, Gangotri and Yamunotri respectively.

 Winter Char Dham in Uttarakhand - Winter Abodes Darshan